Install JFrog CLI Plugins

 Cause: The plugin name is incorrect, or the specified version does not exist in the registry.

-To fix a 404 when installing:
+To resolve a 404 when installing:

 1. Verify the exact plugin name in the JFrog CLI Plugins Registry

-2. If specifying a version, ensure it uses the v prefix (for example, v1.1.5 not 1.1.5)
+2. If specifying a version, ensure it exactly matches the published version string for that plugin

 3. Try installing without a version to get the latest: